-In designing this course we asked ourselves the following:
+In designing this weekend bushcraft course we asked ourselves the following:

-• Which bushcraft skills are essential for travel in wild and remote areas?
+- Which bushcraft techniques are essential for travel in wild and remote areas?

-• Which skills do we want you to go away with and be able to apply?
+- Which outdoor living skills do we want you to go away with and be able to apply?

-The challenge we faced was to fit all of this into 2 days!
-But we did it and the result is a 2-day course jam-packed with practical bushcraft skills, knowledge and advice that can be applied immediately.
+The challenge we faced was to fit all of this into a 2 days course!
+But we did it and the result is a weekend course jam-packed with practical bushcraft skills, knowledge and advice that can be applied immediately.

 This course is for those wish to learn as much as possible in the shortest possible time.

 The emphasis is very much on practical application rather than theory.
 We will demonstrate all techniques but, for you to make these techniques your own, the course requires your full participation.
 This will probably be tiring and possibly frustrating but always rewarding.

 In return for applying yourself you will gain a set of skills which is extremely enabling, whether you are camping in the woods for a weekend or undertaking an expedition.

 It’s also a LOT of FUN!